sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 	<figure markdown>
 	[![Terminal Block](./assets/img/accuracy/precision-L5.png){ width="400" }](./assets/img/accuracy/precision-L5.png "Click to enlarge")
-	<figcaption markdown>Data recorded from the RTK mosaic-X5 with the L5 band enabled.</figcaption>
+	<figcaption markdown>Data recorded from the RTK mosaic-T with the L5 band enabled.</figcaption>
 	</figure>

 	</div>

 	</div>

 	**Conditions:** L1/L2/L5 band antenna, statically mounted to the rooftop of our building, featuring a significant ground plane, with no obstructions for multi-path signals.
-The RTK mosaic-X5 was connected with a low-loss cable, fully powered at 5V, and had the `L5` band enabled.
+The RTK mosaic-T was connected with a low-loss cable, fully powered at 5V, and had the `L5` band enabled.

 === "NTRIP - RTK Corrections"
-	With the default setting and RTK corrections enabled for the mosaic-X5, our location had a standard deviation of &sigma;~x~ = 4.29mm and &sigma;~y~ = 6.65mm
+	With the default setting and RTK corrections enabled for the mosaic-T, our location had a standard deviation of &sigma;~x~ = 4.29mm and &sigma;~y~ = 6.65mm

 	<div class="grid" markdown>